agh-space-systems-rover/kalman_robot/kalman_master/README.md

 Communicates with the Master over serial and exposes its functionality as a ROS 2 API, using messages and services.

+> [!NOTE]
+> Master is a device that controls the rover's subsystems.
+> It communicates over a serial port using a custom protocol.
+> The protocol is based on a frame structure, where each frame has a unique ID and a payload.
+> The ID determines the function of the frame, and the payload is the data that the frame carries.
+> The frames forwarded by Master can control of the rover's wheels, drill, and other actuators, as well as read data from sensors like the IMU and encoders.
+> Additionally, the Master can send data over the radio to a remote adapter connected to the ground station.

 ## Nodes

 #### master_com